April

 July

-Date to be decided.
+Tuesday 8th.
 Morning walk round Foxley Wood reserve looking for high-summer butterflies, notably Purple Emperor, White Admiral and Silver-washed Fritillary.

 August